-Data mining is how Amazon have perfected upselling by promoting other items with banners like ‘customers who bought these items also bought’, ‘recommended for you’ and ‘frequently bought together’ bundle packages.
+Data mining software is how Amazon have perfected upselling by promoting other items with banners like ‘customers who bought these items also bought’, ‘recommended for you’ and ‘frequently bought together’ bundle packages.

 Amazon acquires a huge amount of data through various methods that they then use to customise and personalise offers and promotions to the customer.
 This cross-selling has been proven to increase the average order size of a basket.

-But, what happens if you don’t get as far as the basket?
+What happens if you don’t get as far as the basket?

 Data is taken at every stage of the user’s journey through the site.
-Data is stored whether the user only browsed a product, or added it to their basket but went away without purchasing, or followed the purchase path but cancelled the order when they saw the price of delivery.
+Data mining software allows a business to store whether the user only browsed a product, added it to their basket but went away without purchasing, or followed the purchase path but cancelled the order when they saw the price of delivery.

-If you do your weekly shop online then the supermarket learns about your buying habits, and also your consumption habits.
+If you do your weekly shop online, the supermarket learns about your buying habits, and also your consumption habits.
 If you buy a bag of 100 teabags on the first week of January, and then again on the first week of February then the supermarket learns that it takes you about a month to use 100 teabags.

-Or, a card may be suspended if it’s only usually used to pay for a cup of coffee here and there, but suddenly it’s been used to buy a 54-inch television and a quad bike.
+Alternatively, a card may be suspended if it’s only usually used to pay for a cup of coffee here and there, but suddenly it’s been used to buy a 54-inch television and a quad bike.
 That’s when data mining techniques notice an abnormality, and so the bank gives the account holder a ring to make sure everything’s alright.

-The data mining wizard on Microsoft SQL Server 2016 makes it easy to model, analyse and predict trends based on a range of data from different data sources.
+The data mining wizard on Microsoft SQL Server 2016 makes it easy to model, analyse and predict trends based on a range of data from different sources.
 Microsoft SQL Server 2016 is now available on CloudNX from Fasthosts.